getindiekit/indiekit/docs/configuration/publication.md

   : A string representing where media files should be saved in your content store.

   `url`
   : A string representing the public accessible URL for media files.
+Defaults to `path` if no value provided.

 ## `slugSeparator`